agile-ts/documentation/docs/packages/core/features/collection/group/Introduction.md

 ```ts
 const MY_GROUP = MY_COLLECTION.createGroup("groupName", [/*initial Items*/]);
 ```
-A Collection can have as many Groups as we want and won't lose its redundant behavior.
+The Collection can have as many Groups as we want and won't lose its redundant behavior.
 This is due to the fact that each Item is stored in the Collection itself and not in the Group.
 You can imagine a Group like an interface to the Collection Data.
 ```ts